NSLS-II/Docker-Builder/README.md

 ### Output Bundles

 Running a docker image container will place the generated output bundle in the `DEPLOYMENTS` directory in the `Docker-Builder` folder.
+The output bundle will be in the format of a tarball archive, and can be unpacked anywhere.
+To generate IOCs using this output tarball, it is recommended to use [initIOC](https://github.com/epicsNSLS2-deploy/initIOC).
+Step by step instructions for using this script are available [here](https://epicsnsls2-deploy.github.io/Deploy-Docs/#initIOC-step-by-step-example).

 ### Supported Distributions